 One country where QR Codes hold a premium spot right from marketing to social media apps is China.

 To cater to their Chinese audience, Horticulture Innovation Australia along with Australian Authentic, an international marketing tool are branding Australian olive oil bottles with a QR Code.
+Here we’re calling it a product QR Code.

 QR Code Labels